 - Cell phone and charger for communicating with the caretaker and emergency services, if needed

-Check in regularly to ensure the patient’s needs are met and to assess whether they should see a doctor or go to the ER, such as having breathing difficulties.
-The CDC recommends notifying your doctor about a potential covid illness but going to a medical facility only if the patient is in distress.
+Check in regularly to ensure the patient’s needs are met and to assess whether they should see a doctor or go to the ER, for example if the patient has difficulty breathing.
+The CDC recommends notifying your doctor about a potential coronavirus illness but going to a medical facility only if the patient is in distress.
 Again, keep in touch with your doctor if you are worried and follow the CDC’s guidance.
 Always call ahead if you need to see the doctor.
 In an emergency, call 911.